SalAngerame/1000_cameras/README.md

 # Finding The Best Camera Overall

 ![Intro Background Slide](https://github.com/user-attachments/assets/8f5b0b6a-3fe6-4bc7-80dc-e2a40079b2fb)
+## Overview
 The objective is to find a camera that is the best overall in terms of its specs.
 This uses a dataset that contains 1000 rows (each row a different camera) and 13 columns giving the specs of each of the camera.
-## Overview
+When it comes to photography, there are many ways to pursue it.
+For some people, it involves buying multiple cameras and multiple lenes for different subjects they want to take a picture of.
+Wether it's landscape photos, close-ups of animals, portraits, moon photography, etc. For some people, having one camera is right for them.
+That's why in this repository the goal is to find one camera that can do a little bit of everything, and do it well at the same time.

+## The Questions being answered:
+- Which camera can produce high quality images?
+- Which camera has verstile uses?
+- Out of the last two questions, which camera has both?
+- Is there both an expensive option and a cheaper option?